Char1iee/NBA_Odds_Analysis/README.md

 #### Conclusion
 Overall, the errors for each of our prediction targets were lower than what we had for our first model, making the 2nd model a definite upgrade over the 1st model.
 The test error of 0.1595 was also significantly less than model 1's test error of 0.2536.
 We conclude that it has excellent predictive power, as signaled by its relatively lower losses for each prediction target.
 To further improve it, we could spend more time tuning the hyperparameters, or adding more RNN layers.
 We could also try expanding more of our features to see if that might help capture some previously unnoticed trends.

+To improve our results, we can pursue further feature expansion by looking to incorporate polynomial features.
+With more time, we can also consider testing a few other models, like the SARIMA model mentioned above and possibly a neural network incorporating both recurrent and convolutional layers.
+The RNN model itself can also be improved with testing more recurrent layers or incorporating long short term memory (LSTMs) and transformers instead of a recurrent layer.
+Finally, with more time, we would ideally perform more extensive hyperparameter tuning, testing around 100 model variations on top of the 20 we did.

+Throughout this project, we learned that our RNN and CNN performance drastically improved over the ANN, and one reason to explain this is the fact that we passed in data from previous games to the model to aid in the predictions.
+Additionally, it was exciting to apply convolutional neural networks to 1-dimensional time-series data, as we had only covered CNNs in the scope of image processing.
+All in all, we achieved our initial goal, as our models predicted the money line of a game well.
+Based on our model, we proved that the money line is the most deterministic feature, and can be predicted at a high level of confidence with deep learning models.
+On the other hand, the score is much harder to predict, which implies that money line betting is lower risk than points-spread betting.

+Since the money line makes up a large part of the sports betting process, we can try to apply a similar framework to other sports and leagues, and see if our hypothesis holds or if the money line's impact varies by sport.

+### Collaboration

+Peter Gao: Managed meetings, programmed/trained models 2 and 3, wrote most of model 2 write-up.

+Shree Venkatesh: Selected the dataset, wrote most of the Data descriptions and Data distribution - Interpretation, worked on data preprocessing, mainly in feature selection.

+Chris Mo: Wrote preliminary write ups for preprocessing, prepared the final submission write up (organized readme entries from previous milestones, wrote the conclusion).
+Also started the preliminary model for model 3 (CNN) and provided programming insight for our first model (ANN).

+Alejandro Martinez: Data preprocessing (statistics portion), initial model 3 (CNN) attempt, pre-model 2 final writeup

+Andrei Secor: Data preprocessing, experimentation with different features

+Beijie Cheng: Data preprocessing.
+Helped with initializing data and building model 3.

+Kris Chen: Data Visualization, data preprocessing, provides programming insights on model 2, wrote some of model 3 write-up.

+Charlie Shang: Selected the dataset, part of data exploration and data preprocessing, most of the code for model 1, part of write up for data exploration, data preprocessing, model1, model2, part of code for model2, organized half of the final writeup

+Kara Hoagland: Selection of dataset, data exploration and preprocessing, model 1, and writeups for data exploration, preprocessing, model1, model3, and final writeup